tanees12/PIAIC_ISLAMABAD_PRACTICE/README.md

 # PIAIC_ISLAMABAD_PRACTICE
-Every material include in this repository is done in during PIAIC AI ISLAMABAD course [2019]
+Every material included in this repository is done in during PIAIC AI ISLAMABAD course [2019]